lmapii/run-clang-format/readme.md

 }
 ```

-- **paths** contains a list of paths or globs *relative to the directory of the JSON configuration file* that should be passed to `clang-format.
-The glob syntax is described in the used [globset crate](https://docs.rs/globset/latest/globset/index.html#syntax) and is not repeated here.
+- **paths** contains a list of paths or globs *relative to the directory of the JSON configuration file* that should be passed to `clang-format`.
+The glob syntax is described in the used [globset crate](https://docs.rs/globset/latest/globset/index.html#syntax) and is not repeated here (yet).

 > *Remark:* Typically, globs do not contain relative path components.
 This tool, however, allows a relative path "prefix" before any glob that determines the root folder for a recursive search.